All categories

 Zone of Proximal Development

-The difference between what a learner can do without help, and what they can't do.
+The gap between what a learner can do independently and what they can achieve with guidance.
+Real learning happens in this stretch zone.

 EverydayConcepts.io